ChrisHarrold/CognitiveDress/README.md

 # Getting Started with Your Pi
 (Note this section of instructions should be credited to IBM research and the instructions for setting up a TJBot)

 Raspberry Pi is similar to a full computer, which means you need a monitor, mouse, and keyboard for it.
 If you have a TV around, you can connect your Pi to your TV via a HDMI cable.
 In most of the Pi kits, the SD card is already preloaded with an image of the Raspberry Pi Operating System.
 You need to put the SD card in the Pi, turn the Pi ON and follow the instructions on screen to complete the installation of the operating system.
-If you have problems setting up your Pi, you can troubleshoot here.
+If you have problems setting up your Pi, you can troubleshoot here: https://www.raspberrypi.org/learning/hardware-guide/.

-Here is an easy way to get your Pi connected to wifi.

 Install Packages